 In these technology-defined days, it is easy to consider innovation as only related to technology.
 A common misnomer is that innovation must be undertaken only when there are significant and disruptive trends that affect the success of an organization’s ability to stay relevant.
 Reinvention of processes and effectively anything that improves upon a previously-accepted way of doing something are also innovation.
 This is the time where a business can reinvent to better support customers, optimise for a digital future and become more agile in their operations.
 Change is always a big challenge, and more so an organisations’ preparedness and readiness to transform.

-- Women leaders pioneering the use of artificial intelligence
+- 1 Ethics should guide use of artificial intelligence

 2. Reskilling is key to long-term success